otenim/TensorFlow-OS-ELM/README.md

 We used Keras only for downloading the MNIST dataset.

-You don't have to used exactly the same version of the each library, but we can not guarantee the codes work well in the case.
+You don't have to use exactly the same version of the each library, but we can not guarantee the codes work well in the case.

-All libraries above can be installed in the following command.
+All the above libraries can be installed in the following command.

 `$ pip install -U numpy Keras scikit-learn tensorflow`